Gold Coast Suns: 2009: TAC Cup

-Source: 2009 TAC Cup Season Results

 2010: VFL

 In November 2009 the team signed twelve 17-year-olds around the country to compete in the Victorian Football League (VFL) year through the under age access rules.
 These players included Luke Russell (Burnie), Maverick Weller (Burnie), Taylor Hine (Calder), Josh Toy (Calder), Matt Shaw (Dandenong), Piers Flanagan (Geelong), Hayden Jolly (Glenelg), Alex Keath (Murray), Jack Hutchins (Sandringham), Tom Nicholls (Sandringham), Brandon Matera (South Fremantle), Trent McKenzie (Western Jets).

 The Gold Coast was also given permission (by the AFL) to play David Swallow in 2010, despite not being the correct age.
-The deal that was struck with the AFL stated that Swallow would still need to go through the 2010 AFL Draft to officially join the team, while the other under age recruits contracts would run through 2011.
+The deal that was struck with the AFL stated that Swallow would still need to go through the 2010 AFL draft to officially join the team, while the other under age recruits contracts would run through 2011.

 These are the results and fixture for the 2010 season, in which the club competed in the Victorian Football League (VFL).